nyancel/bobcat/README.md

 # Bobcat
 a webserver in C

+this is very much a work in progress, the idea is to have a somewhat decent yet very simple web-server framework focused on static files, templating and forms to build traditional SSR MPA applications. as well as handling things like file-transfers.

 ## Threading
 Threading is done using pthread, each request gets the fd from the accept() calll on the base socket,